bgbg/course-data-analysis-visualization/CONTRIBUTING.md

 # Contributing New Material

+---
+**This repository is maintained by Boris Gorelik For the original Data Carpentry course see http://www.datacarpentry.org/python-ecology-lesson/**

+---

 Data Carpentry is an open source project, and we welcome contributions of all
 kinds: new and improved lessons, bug reports, and small fixes to existing material are all useful.